Optimal Auction Design with Contingent Payments and Costly Verification: Model

 Stages \ref{it:nature}--\ref{it:qt} are standard.
 If the asset is allocated, then the procedure continues.
 The royalty charged to the winner in stage \ref{it:royalty} can depend on the winner's message in stage \ref{it:income_report} (as well as on the winner's identity and the messages in stage \ref{it:bids}).
 The penalty charged to the winner in stage \ref{it:punishments}, after auditing, can be contingent on the winner's realized income (as well as on the winner's identity and the messages in stages \ref{it:bids} and \ref{it:income_report}).

 The terms \emph{royalty} and \emph{penalty} are suggestive of our motivating applications.
 Formally, the three kinds of payments---transfers, royalties, and penalties---are distinguished only by the information that they can depend on.
-This protocol is motivated by the timing used in many applications, but we could equivalently delay all payments until the end of the game.
+This protocol is motivated by the timing used in many applications, but all payments could equivalently be delayed until the end of the game.

 \paragraph{Mechanisms} By the revelation principle, there is no loss in restricting attention to direct mechanisms in which the principal elicits a type report from each agent in stage~\ref{it:bids} and an income report from the winner in stage~\ref{it:income_report}.
-To represent the principal's stochastic allocation decision, let $\mathcal{Q}$ denote the set of nonnegative $N$-vectors that sum to at most $1$.
-In particular, the principal does not have to allocate the asset to any of the agents.
+To represent the principal's stochastic allocation decision, let In particular, the principal does not have to allocate the asset to any of the agents.
 If the profile $\th' = (\th_1', \ldots, \th_N')$ is reported and the asset is allocated to agent $i$, then it is sufficient for the principal to solicit from agent $i$ an income report in the set $\Pi_i ( \th_i')$.
-After allocating the asset to agent $i$, the set of report histories is given by
+Denote the set of report histories (when agent $i$ is the winner) by

 A direct mechanism for the principal specifies the following: \begin{itemize} \item allocation rule $q = (q_1, \ldots, q_N) \colon \Th \to \mathcal{Q}$; \item transfer rule $t = (t_1, \ldots, t_N) \colon \Th \to \R^N$; \item royalty rule $r_i \colon \HH_i \to \R$, for each agent $i$; \item auditing rule $a_i: \HH_i \to [0,1]$, for each agent $i$; \item penalty rule $p_i \colon \HH_i \times \Pi_i \to \R$, for each agent $i$. \end{itemize}